varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 ## Post upgrade testing

-Once the project and databases have been updated, refer to the [testing documentation](upgrade-and-testing-process.md) to validate that the new version provides the same output as before.
+Once the project and databases have been updated, refer to the @bimlflex-upgrade-and-testing to validate that the new version provides the same output as before.